wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

 1. Global configuration parameters from role definition
 2. Configuration from role variant definition
+    * If multiple variants are assigned to a node/role their configs are merged, first variants have higher precedence
 3. Global configuration from environment
 4. Node configuration from environment
 5. Global role configuration from environment